 What brings you happiness in life?
 According to the global happiness survey 2022*, 90% of respondents say it’s their physical and mental health.
 But are we truly prioritising well-being as we should?
-Perhaps a few countries have found the answer: a human-centred economy were we prioritise human well-being and happiness as key indicators of economic success which include factors such as health, education, work/study-life balance, and overall life satisfaction could be a possible answer to get there.
+Perhaps a few countries have found the answer: a human-centred economy where we prioritise human well-being and happiness as key indicators of economic success, including factors such as health, education, work/study-life balance, and overall life satisfaction, could be a possible path to get there.

 *Global Happiness survey 2022 – https://www.ipsos.com/sites/default/files/ct/news/documents/2022-04/ipsos-global-happiness-survey-2022.pdf